Introduction to our client

-The new application platform "MediBuddy" backend database is SQL Server 2016 and is used every day by distribution partners to enable global content management and fulfillment, also global patients and users, access the system any point of time.
-It is essential that this application is always available, since majority of the company revenue is from this application.
+The new application platform backend database is SQL Server 2016 and is used every day by distribution partners to enable global content management and fulfillment, also global patients and users, access the system any point of time.
+It is essential that this application is always available since the majority of the company revenue is from this application.

-Medi assist can’t withstand any kind of downtime for this application and database.
-The company was looking to enhance its disaster recovery capabilities, because the application was running on two node Microsoft SQL Server 2016 database.
+Our client can’t withstand any kind of downtime for this application and database.
+The company was looking to enhance its disaster recovery capabilities because the application was running on two node Microsoft SQL Server 2016 database.
 Both nodes were in the same data center, so if the data center was ever impacted, they knew the application would be impacted too.

-Medi Assist was also looking to further extend the Web App and SQL cluster to a different location for DR. To avoid buying new hardware and associated dependencies, Media Assis thought of adopting Cloud solutions, which has a flexibility of scaling up or scale down as per the demand.
+Our client was also looking to further extend the Web App and SQL cluster to a different location for DR. To avoid buying new hardware and associated dependencies, they thought of adopting Cloud solutions, which has the flexibility of scaling up or scale down as per the demand.

 As part of this engagement AspireNXT proposed AWS as a common cloud platform for their Database servers DR.